danielscholl-osdu/indexer/indexer-core/src/main/java/org/opengroup/osdu/indexer/schema/converter/tech.md

 If a processing of some schema generates unexpected errors take that schema and investigate with unit test as was described before.

-#### Schema retrieval order.

-Schema is retrieved from the Schema service first.
-If schema is not found in the Schema Service it is retrieved from the Storage Service.
-If schema is found in the Schema Service but conversion failed for some reason the schema is not retrieved from the Storage Service.
-Please see org.opengroup.osdu.indexer.service.impl.SchemaProviderImpl for details

 #### Converter extensions/modifications

 a) Add new tags to schema.converter.tags package